MarioCatuogno/PanzaUI/README.md

 * __Shaman__: Elemental, Restoration
 * __Warrior__: Protection

-I'm not a LUA developer so if you have problems, feel free to open an issue [here](https://github.com/MarioCatuogno/PanzaUI/issues), I will try to help as much as I can!
+If you have problems, feel free to open an issue [here](https://github.com/MarioCatuogno/PanzaUI/issues), I will try to help as much as I can!

 ## Features